centaretraining/azuretraining/02-azure-shell.md

     Azure CLI
     ```powershell
-    az account set --subscription "Your Subscription Name"
+    az account set --subscription "Your Subscription Name or ID"
     ```

     All commands you run will now be performed on this subscription.

-4. Create a PowerShell variable for the resource group.
-We'll be using variables throughout the lab:
+    > **Note that it is possible, though unlikely, that you have multiple subscriptions named the same thing.
+If this is the case you must use the ID.
+Be careful when creating resources in the portal as many will not work across subscriptions.**

+4. View the properties of the resource group you created in exercise 1 to make sure everything is set up correctly:

+    Azure CLI
     ```powershell
-    # Set this string to the resource group you made in exercise 1 to store your Azure SQL Server.
-    $resourceGroupName = "<resource group from the previous exercise>"
+    az group show --name "$env:username-lunch-webapp-rg"
     ```
-  >If you close the Azure Shell window or if it resets, you'll need to recreate your shell variables.
-You might want to keep track of these in a text file.

-5. View the resource group properties to make sure you set it correctly:

-    Azure CLI
+    > The $env variable is a built in Powershell value that allows you to access system information.
+Here we are using it to get your Windows user name.  **Note: if you are using the Azure Shell you will have to replace instances of $env:username by hand**.

+    If you don't get any results back from this you either selected the wrong subscription or entered your resource group name incorrectly.
+If you are sure
     ```powershell
-    az group show --name "$resourceGroupName"
+    az group create --name "$env:username-lunch-webapp-rg" --location "North Central US"
     ```

-6. Clone the Git repository with all of the exercises and code.
+5. Clone the Git repository with all of the exercises and code.
 If you don't have git installed, go to the repository and download the zip file.

     ```powershell
     cd <wherever you want to put the code>
     git clone https://github.com/centaretraining/azuretraining
     ```

-7. Change the current working directory to the **azuretraining** folder.
+6. Change the current working directory to the **azuretraining** folder.
 All exercises will assume you are in this subfolder:

     ```powershell
     cd <code directory>/azuretraining
     ```

 ### Further Exploration
 Use `az help` to explore the Azure CLI and some of the commands.
-Each command also has it's own help.
-For example `az group --help`
+Each command and their sub-commands also have their own help.
+For example `az group --help` or `az group create --help`.

 Next: [Create a SQL Server](03-azure-sql.md)